‘Hardly any lawful price would seem to me too high for what I have gained by being made to learn Latin and Greek.’

 The only negative comment I have to make is that the Latin Alive!
 1 text has recently been revised but the DVD won’t be updated to match the text until next year.
 I understand that this primarily affects Chapter 1 and that CAP has created an errata sheet for families to use in the meantime.
 This wasn’t an issue for us as it was only a matter of page or exercise numbers and it only took a few seconds to find the correct one.

-Thank you, Classical Academic Press, for supporting this Giveaway.
-Learn more about them and their excellent products at the Classical Academic Press website.
+Learn more about Classical Academic Press and their excellent products at the Classical Academic Press website.

 Thank you, Carol, for providing this review of Latin Alive!
 You can get to know Carol by visiting her at Journey and Destination.